-FOR THE PAST FIVE DAYS visitors had filled the Parsons’s ballroom every afternoon, and local newspapers, such as the Herald, the Times, and the Star, had printed stories on two of ‘Abdu’l-Bahá’s Washington speeches.
+FOR THE PAST FIVE DAYS visitors had filled the Parsons’s ballroom every afternoon, and local newspapers, such as the Herald, the Post, and the Star, had printed stories on two of ‘Abdu’l-Bahá’s Washington speeches.
 But America was a big country.
 More than ninety-two million souls lived in the Land of the Free, and only the tiniest handful had even the dimmest awareness of ‘Abdu’l-Bahá.

 Many, perhaps most, Americans, simply didn’t have time for the news.
 Their long working hours and poor wages kept their minds focused on earning a living and feeding their children.
 As for those who had the leisure, they could hardly glance at a newspaper without reading about the Titanic, which still dominated the front page and had picked up steam again when the Senate hearings into the disaster had begun two days ago.